 The CCDP credential demonstrates one’s ability to design and deploy scalable network infrastructure,as well as multilayer switched networks.
 From CCDP, the candidates can proceed to study for the Cisco Certified Design Expert credential.

 This level has two credentials: Cisco Certified Internetwork Expert (CCIE) and Cisco Certified Design Expert (CCDE).
 Interestingly, none has any prerequisites.
 However, the candidates must pass two exams: one written and one practical.
 Attaining CCIE is the apex of many Cisco networking professionals.
 CCIE equips one with competencies in Cisco network products, services, and solutions.
 CCDE proves one’s expertise in the design of large-scale enterprise network infrastructure.

 The architect-level certificates are for IT professionals who desire to work as Network Architects and DataCenter Architects.
 CCAr is similar to a Ph.D. in the Cisco Career Certification pathway.
 It is the highest qualification one can obtain from Cisco.
 With it, the candidates have the proficiency necessary to plan, design, and implement network infrastructure based on business strategies.
 The CCA candidates are required to design and implement a network solution to meet the objectives of an assigned strategy.
 Additionally, one must appear before a Cisco panel to present a rationale for the solution.

 No matter which certification track you choose, the Cisco credentials uniquely position you for the job market.
 With the Cisco certification, you have the confidence to deliver quality service in any job role related to Cisco.

-To top that, the Cisco’s dedication to your success is evident from its extensive collection of study and training resources from Cisco Press.
-What’s more, all the candidates have a free access to the Cisco Learning Network.
+To top that, Cisco’s dedication to your success is evident from its extensive collection of study and training resources from Cisco Press.
+What’s more, all the candidates have free access to the Cisco Learning Network.
 Besides, one can opt to join the CiscoPlatinum Learning Library.